Ample supply pushes soybeans towards fifth straight weekly loss

 Chicago soybean futures rose on Friday but were on track for a fifth consecutive weekly loss after the contract dropped to a two-year low in the previous session due to expectations of plentiful supply.

-Corn and wheat futures were slightly higher, with both contracts poised for a weekly fall and corn trading near three-year lows.
+Corn and wheat futures were slightly higher, with corn trading near three-year lows.

 All three contracts have fallen around 6% so far this month, as rainfall in top soy producer South America and higher-than-expected U.S. inventories improve the supply outlook.